Introduction: Fume Coffin - Laser Cutter Exhaust Vent Filter

 The IEAS employs an activated charcoal filter made from about 20 lbs of hand-packed bulk activated charcoal from coconut shells.

-Comments in the IEAS discussion led me to investigate the many pre-fab "can-style" activated charcoal filter systems that are popular in recirculating air filtration systems popular in cannabis grow houses.
+Comments in the IEAS discussion led me to investigate the many pre-fab "can-style" activated charcoal filter systems that are popular in recirculating air filtration systems used in cannabis grow houses.
 These filters have the advantages of being readily available, factory-packed and modular.
 Factory packing should produce more efficient filtering because it reduces the likelihood of preferred air-channels developing through the charcoal bed.
 (Also, hand-packing a filter with bulk activated charcoal is very messy.
 And safe handling and disposal of contaminated activated charcoal can be problematic.)
 Many can-style filter models are available with sufficient amounts of charcoal for effective LGAC filtering, and because they are factory-packed with high-performance coal they should be more efficient per pound of charcoal than bulk activated charcoal.

 Here are two can-style filter product lines: